ssahibsingh/intercept-ai-hackmol/README.md

-# Intercept AI
+# Intercept AI: Revolutionizing Content Filtering for a Safer Online Experience

-Introducing our revolutionary content filtering solution, the ultimate tool to protect your online experience.
-Our state-of-the-art product is designed to remove all types of inappropriate content that you may come across on the internet.
+Welcome to Intercept AI, the ultimate solution for protecting your online experience from inappropriate content.
+Our state-of-the-art product utilizes cutting-edge technology to remove various types of harmful content encountered during internet browsing, ensuring a safe and secure online environment for users.

-Say goodbye to hate messages, multilingual Indian abusive words, violent messages, adult images, violent images that might otherwise make your browsing experience uncomfortable or distressing.

-Our cutting-edge technology ensures that you can explore the vast online world with complete peace of mind, knowing that you are shielded from harmful content.
-Our product is not only efficient and effective but also customizable, allowing you to tailor your content filtering to your specific needs.

-With our solution, you'll enjoy a safe, secure, and enjoyable online experience, free from the distractions and dangers of inappropriate content.
-So why wait?
-Try our advanced filtering solution today and start exploring the online world with confidence!

-## Features
+## Key Features

-Some of the features provided by our product:

-- Specific Word Restriction
-- Adult Content Detection
-- Violence Detection
+- **Specific Word Restriction**: Effectively filter out specific words or phrases to tailor your content filtering according to your preferences.
+- **Adult Content Detection**: Detect and filter out adult content, ensuring a family-friendly browsing experience.
+- **Violence Detection**: Identify and remove violent messages and images, promoting a more peaceful online environment.
-- Multilingual Indian Abusive Text Detection
+- **Multilingual Indian Abusive Text Detection**: Recognize and filter out abusive language in multiple Indian languages, fostering respectful online interactions.
-- Toxic English Content Detection
+- **Toxic English Content Detection**: Detect toxic language in English content to prevent harmful online interactions.

 ## Demo